Ards Rangers F.C.

 Ards Rangers Football Club is a Northern Irish, intermediate football club playing in the Premier Division of the Northern Amateur Football League.
 The club was formed in 1949 and plays at Drome Park, Newtownards.
 Ards Rangers were admitted into the Amateur League in 1962.
 Their former manager was Lee Forsythe, who was the Young Northern Ireland manager of the Year (2009).
 The current side is managed by Jackie Kerr.
+The reserves team plays in the DAWFL.